asael697/nortsTest/README.md

 `nortsTest` is an `R` package for assessing normality of stationary processes, it tests if a given data follows a stationary Gaussian process.
 The package works as an extension of the `nortest` package that performs normality tests in random samples (*independent data*).
-The four principal package’s functions are:
+The package's principal functions are:

+-   `elbouc.test()` function that computes the bivariate [El Bouch et al. test](https://www.sciencedirect.com/science/article/abs/pii/S0165168422002444),

 -   `epps.test()` function that implements the [Epps test](https://projecteuclid.org/euclid.aos/1176350618),